 Whether you plan to rely on external maintenance contractors or your field-based team, your mobile CMMS requirements must ideally be noted in detail.

-To start with, mobile hardware devices have access compromises.
+To start with, mobile hardware devices have access to compromises.
 Tablets can be difficult to carry especially in space-limited maintenance zones.
 These devices also have screen size limitations.

 While a web-based or cloud-based mobile CMMS solution is responsive (adjusts itself based on the type of device), flipping across multiple screens to find and input information requires consideration.